 - Acute soft tissue inflammation (muscles, tendons, ligaments, organs and other underlying structures).
 Acute soft tissue inflammation is typically treated using R.I.C.E (Rest, Ice, Compression and Elevation) as a means of reducing inflammation and which is usually applied at the time of the initial injury.

-One may experience some mild side effects after any Musculoskeletal (MSK) therapy treatment, such as McTimoney Chiropractic, Remedial Massage, Sports Massage, Dry Needling (DN) or Gua Sha/IASTM, which is perfectly normal.
-Not everybody is affected, but for those people that are the side effects typically occur within the first 12 - 48 hrs post-treatment and typically last between 48 - 72 hrs.
+One may experience some mild side effects after any Musculoskeletal (MSK) therapy treatment.
+Such as McTimoney Chiropractic, Remedial Massage, Sports Massage, Dry Needling (DN) or Gua Sha/IASTM, which is perfectly normal.
+Not everybody is affected, but for those people that are the side effects typically occur within the first 12 - 48 hrs post-treatment and usually last between 48 - 72 hrs.
 These side effects tend to be the result of creating change within the body, which affects soft tissues, altering biomechanics/movement patterns and stimulating the bodies natural healing processes.
 One may or may not experience one or more of the following:-

 - Aches, soreness, tenderness or stiffness.

 - Emotional changes.